John-Hatton/OpenGL-IMGui-Docking-CMake-Template/README.md

-# 👾 opengl-imgui-cmake-template
+# 🏭 OpenGL-IMGui-Docking-CMake-Template

-A quick and easy way to get started using OpenGL 3.3 Core Profile together with [imgui](https://github.com/ocornut/imgui) in a CMake environment.
+A quick and easy way to get started using OpenGL 3.3 Core Profile together with [imgui](https://github.com/ocornut/imgui) (Docking Branch) in a CMake environment.

 This template only contains a wrapper class for shaders, and one for the window with appropriate `Initialize/LoadContent/Update/Render` as a game loop.